mozilla/pkipolicy/rootstore/policy.md

         purpose(s) of the certificates;
-    -   verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less;
+    -   verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less; and
-    -   otherwise operate in accordance with published criteria that we deem acceptable; *and*
+    -   otherwise operate in accordance with published criteria that we deem acceptable.
-    -   provide public attestation of their conformance to the stated verification requirements and other operational criteria by a competent independent party or parties with access to details of the CA’s internal operations.

 7. We consider verification of certificate signing requests to be acceptable if it meets or exceeds the following requirements: